-In the first stanza of this piece the speaker begins by utilizing the line which would become the title of this short piece, “He is more than a hero.”
-This phrase is quite ambiguous at first as a reader is not yet aware what this man means to the speaker or if the man is “more” in a positive or negative way.
+In the first stanza of ‘He Is More Than A Hero’ the speaker begins by utilizing the line which would become the title of this short piece, “He is more than a hero.”
+This phrase is quite ambiguous at first as a reader is not yet aware of what this man means to the speaker or if the man is “more” in a positive or negative way.

 The second line adds some additional information to the speaker’s idea of the man.
 He is like a “god” to her.
 Once again, this can be positive or negative.
 What kind of god is he?
 A kind and forgiving one?
 Or a spiteful one?

 The next two lines provide the background information a reader needs to interpret the bare bones of the situation.
 The reason the speaker feels so strongly about this person is that he gets to “sit beside you.”
 Although a reader does not know who exactly these people are, one can assume that the “you” to whom the speaker refers is her love interest and intended listener.
 This person is in a relationship of one kind of another with a man and the speaker is jealous of their closeness.